-May 2006 to December 2006 - Input and advice was gathered from a broad spectrum of stakeholders: landowners; municipal leaders and planners; First Nations, the Métis Settlements General Council and the Métis Nation of Alberta; agricultural, forestry, transportation and energy associations; conservation and environmental groups; recreational groups; and academics.
+• May 2006 to December 2006 - Input and advice was gathered from a broad spectrum of stakeholders (landowners; municipal leaders and planners; agricultural, forestry, transportation and energy associations; conservation and environmental groups; recreational groups; and academics) and members of First Nations, the Métis Settlement General Council and the Métis Nation of Alberta.

-- May 2007 Seventeen provincewide public consultation sessions were held in 15 locations.
-Albertans provided their views on the future of land use in the province through a workbook questionnaire. - June 2007 to October 2007 Four working groups of stakeholders developed strategies and actions for the government to consider in the following four primary policy areas: (1) growth and resource management, (2) planning and decision-making, (3) conservation and stewardship, and (4) monitoring and evaluation. - September 2007 to December 2007 The Alberta government sought input from First Nations and from Métis community organizations.
+• May 2007 - Seventeen provincewide public consultation sessions were held in 15 locations.
+Albertans provided their views on the future of land use in the province through a workbook questionnaire.

+• June 2007 to October 2007 - Four working groups of stakeholders developed strategies and actions for the government to consider in the following four primary policy areas: (1) growth and resource management, (2) planning and decision-making, (3) conservation and stewardship, and (4) monitoring and evaluation.

+• September 2007 to December 2007 - The Alberta government sought input from First Nations and Métis community organizations.
 They provided their views on the future of land use in the province in conjunction with their concerns on upholding their traditional and cultural values.